shrideio/shoebox/src/git/README.md

     $ sudo docker-compose up -d
     ```

-    Run `$ sudo docker ps` for verifying if `git` and `git-db` containers are up and running.
-Proceed if no error is detected, otherwise run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.
+    Run `$ sudo docker ps` for verifying if `git` and `git-db` containers are up and running, proceed if no error is detected.
+Otherwise, run `$ sudo docker logs [container name]` to check the container logs for troubleshooting.

 2. Configure Gogs

     - Navigate to git._yourdomain.com_ to open the Gogs installer page.

     - Set the configuration option as follows
-      > IMPORTANT: Despite creating an admin user is optional it is recommended to create one as a failover in case the SMTP relay is unreachable.
+      > IMPORTANT: Despite creating an admin user is optional, it is recommended to create one as a failover in case the SMTP relay is unreachable.

       > INFO: Do not forget to replace `yourdomain.com` with the actual domain name and use real email addresses.